Platelet-Rich Plasma Facial

-PRP treatment at Cross Bay PMR is a cutting-edge procedure that is both organic and non-surgical.
+PRP treatment at Cross Bay Regenerative is a cutting-edge procedure that is both organic and non-surgical.

 How Does PRP Work?

-The great thing about PRP is that it is not chemical based.
-Platelet Rich Plasma is created from your own blood and in this way, is organic.
+What is great about PRP is that it is not chemical based.
+Platelet-rich plasma is created from your own blood and, in this way, is organic.
 We concentrate your blood to create plasma with over 30 growth factors.
 We then take the PRP and apply it to the face.
 The growth factors do the work to regenerate dry and aged skin.
 PRP promotes the formation of healthy collagen and the deposit of elastic tissue.
-This is modern medicine taking advantage of the body’s own natural and organic healing properties to regenerate damaged sites and in this case, one’s face.
-This treatment is followed by application of a temporary collagen mask.
+This is modern medicine taking advantage of the body’s own natural and organic healing properties to regenerate damaged sites and, in this case, one’s face.
+This treatment is followed by the application of a temporary collagen mask.

-Treatment applications include: forehead lines; frown lines; brow shaping; cheek definition; bunny lines; crow’s feet; eye circle; lip wrinkles; chin creasing; nasolabial folds; mouth frown; accordion lines; marionette lines; jawline; back of the hands and décolleté wrinkles or crease-marked skin.
+Treatment applications include forehead lines, frown lines, brow shaping, cheek definition, bunny lines, crow’s feet, eye circles, lip wrinkles, chin creasing, nasolabial folds, mouth frown, accordion lines, marionette lines, jawline, back of the hands and décolleté wrinkles or crease-marked skin.

 After your PRP Facial, you can walk out of our office and continue with your day.
-There is no hospital visits or overnight stay.
+There are no hospital visits or overnight stays.

-Beginning in the Regenerative Phase, which occurs between day 5 and 15 and may last for several weeks, the fibroblasts change into myofibroblasts.
+Beginning in the Regenerative Phase, which occurs between days 5 and 15 and may last for several weeks, the fibroblasts change into myofibroblasts.
 New collagen is produced during this phase.
 Next, the Remodeling Stage is where the collagen is not only continually produced but also matures and strengthens.
-Facial tissue repair ensues regenerating and rejuvenating the skin with improved appearance and new collagen growth.
+Facial tissue repair ensues, regenerating and rejuvenating the skin with an improved appearance and new collagen growth.
 The Remodeling Phase can last over one year.

 It is recommended to have three PRP Facial injections within an 18-month period to ensure the tissue is fully restored.

-Independent studies demonstrate the beneficial effectiveness of the PRP Facial treatment as “the most complete, versatile and active treatment for skin rejuvenation and anti-aging.”
+Independent studies demonstrate the beneficial effects of the PRP Facial treatment as “the most complete, versatile and active treatment for skin rejuvenation and anti-aging.”